 Sessions vary in length according to what needs addressing and also to how your body responds during treatment.
 The benefits of a Bowen session are often felt straight away, however, many of us carry imbalances that have been building for several years and generally 3 to 5 sessions are needed for optimum health.
 It is important to remember that we are all individuals, with different jobs, lifestyles and health issues, therefore no one-size fits all.

 Bowen will start the repair process and your body will continue adjusting for several days after a treatment.
-For this reason it is advisable not to have any other form of treatment (i.e. massage, chiropractic adjustment, physiotherapy) for at least 5 days to avoid interrupting this subtle process.
+For this reason it is advisable not to have any other form of treatment (i.e. massage, chiropractic or osteopathic adjustment) for at least 5 days to avoid interrupting this subtle process.